Blockhead by Eric Ross and Dead Rebel Magic

 magicorthodoxy says...

-David explains that the Blockhead effect involves a performer seemingly hammering a nail into their nostril, a stunt often seen in circuses and popularized by figures like David Blaine.
+The Blockhead effect involves a performer seemingly hammering a nail into their nostril, a stunt often seen in circuses and popularized by figures like David Blaine.
+He emphasizes that this is not a trick of illusion, but a real physical feat requiring significant training and understanding of anatomy.

 MurphysMagicSupplies says...